Applying to Otago is a simple process. All you need to do is:

 Meeting the English language requirements

-The English language tests we recognise are as follows:
+The most commonly used English language tests we recognise are as follows:

-- Paper-based TOEFL (Test of English as a Foreign Language) score of 587 with TWE (Test of Written English) 4.5
+- Paper-based TOEFL (Test of English as a Foreign Language) score of 550 (TWE 4.5)

-- Internet-based TOEFL score of 95 with a minimum writing score of 22
+- Internet-based TOEFL of 80 with a writing score of 20

 The following programmes require higher levels of achievement than the minimum requirements listed above: